sumanjs/suman/README.md

 * In Mocha, Tape and Jasmine suites were not run in separate processes (necessary for isolation, speed and independence of test results)
 * Using Mocha, Tape and Jasmine everything was not only run in a single process but all test cases and hooks were also run in series, which takes unnecessary amounts of time for tests utilizing async I/O
 * Mocha and Jasmine could not move forward with ES6/ES7 features due to certain software patterns used (globals and complex context binding)
+* a BIG ONE: clean reporting - at the command line, using Mocha and Jasmine, logging/debugging output by the developer would obfuscate the test results, nullifying any advantage of reporting tools.
+Suman has a simple trick up its sleeve to allow for 100% clean reporting for any test or group of tests.
-* Furthermore, Mocha and Jasmine could not have certain useful serverside features, because they were also constained by running in the browser.
+* Mocha and Jasmine could not have certain useful serverside features, because they were also constained by running in the browser.
 * Mocha lacked real ability to do true dynamic testing (meaning, registering a dynamic number of it() test cases) => e.g., make a network call, get X values, create a test case for each.
 * Mocha had confusing and obfuscated context values (values for 'this'), which we have greatly simplified, allowing for the usage of arrow functions, etc
-* Most Node.js test frameworks don't 'feel' robust enough to test mission critical systems => Suman was written to provide a highly robust test framework to the Node.js community.
 * Mocha, Jasmine and Tape lack some other nice features that are implemented by Suman.
 For example, Tape's ability to pre-load modules using the command line before running tests is nowhere near as powerful or easy to use as the dependency injection ability of this library.
 * Using Mocha, Tape, Jasmine you could not easily pass data to tests, to reuse the same test code for different scenarios; Suman allows you to pass dynamic data to tests using dependency injection.
-* And lastly, a BIG ONE: clean reporting - at the command line, using Mocha and Jasmine, logging/debugging output by the developer would obfuscate the test results, nullifying any advantage of reporting tools.
-Suman has a simple trick up its sleeve to allow for 100% clean reporting for any test or group of tests.

 ## Suman Philosophy

 * "Just works"
 * Stick to Node core modules
+* You don't need to transpile if you don't want to, as ES6 generators + Promises can give you the same coding patterns as ES7 async/await
 * Use stream APIs when possible and reasonable
 * Provide a full-featured, non-dumbed-down API that's easy to get started with, and intuitive to use over the long-run.